Glossary of Terms

 - Working to ensure the parolee’s compliance with all laws and the conditions of parole

 - Assisting the parolee with securing housing and employment, addressing treatment and service needs, and helping the parolee to make a positive adjustment to life in the community

 - Taking action to enforce the terms of the Parole Board’s release order and the conditions of parole

-Offender who is recommitted by the Board based on new convictions while on parole or violation of the Board’s technical conditions.
+Parolee who is recommitted by the Board based on new convictions while on parole or violation of the Board’s technical conditions.

 The PBPP consists of nine full-time members, appointed by the Governor, with the consent of a majority of the Senate members, to serve staggered, renewable, six-year terms.
 Board members are prohibited from engaging in any other employment or political activities.
 The Governor designates one of the board members to be Chairman.

 A fact-finding hearing held by the Pennsylvania Board of Probation and Parole to determine whether an offender violated parole by committing, while on parole, a crime punishable by imprisonment of which the offender has been found guilty or had pleaded guilty or nolo contenders in a court of record.